Oxatriquinane: Reactions

-Analogues
+Analogs

-Related species include oxatriquinacene, the tri-unsaturated analogue, which is of interest as a possible precursor to oxaacepentalene, a neutral aromatic species.
-1,4,7-tri-tert-butyloxatriquinane has also been synthesised; this compound contains significant amounts of intramolecular steric strain, resulting in further bond elongation to give C–O bond lengths of 1.622 Å, the longest recorded in any species.
+Related species include oxatriquinacene, the tri-unsaturated analog, which is of interest as a possible precursor to oxaacepentalene, a neutral aromatic species.
+1,4,7-Tri-tert-butyloxatriquinane has also been synthesized.
+This compound contains significant amounts of intramolecular steric strain, resulting in further bond elongation to give C–O bond lengths of 1.622 Å, the longest recorded in any species.